 The Benefits of Elliptical Trainers

 Elliptical trainers are a great choice for those looking to increase cardiovascular activity.
-When using an elliptical, you’ll complete a striding motion very similar to walking or running, which makes it a wonderful choice for beginners, as this is a familiar motion most people already put into practice on a daily basis.
-With each stride, your feet are supported at all times on the foot plates, reducing the impact on your ankles and knees.
+When using an elliptical, you’ll complete a striding motion very similar to walking or running, which makes it a wonderful choice for beginners, as this is a familiar motion most people already put into practice daily.
+With each stride, your feet are always supported on the footplates, reducing the impact on your ankles and knees.

 You’ll also use your upper body while exercising on your elliptical to push and pull on the handlebars, making the elliptical a great option for a full body workout!
 Elliptical trainers often come with a variety of resistances to choose from to make your workout harder when you need it, and easier when you want it.